tenstorrent/tt-metal/CONTRIBUTING.md

 ```
 TT_METAL_WATCHER=10 TT_METAL_WATCHER_DISABLE_NOC_SANITIZE=1 ./your_program
 ```
   - If you still cannot reproduce the hang, try disabling the waypoint and assert features.
-This will reduce visiblity into the hang, but is better than nothing:
+This will reduce visibility into the hang, but is better than nothing:
 ```
 TT_METAL_WATCHER=10 TT_METAL_WATCHER_DISABLE_NOC_SANITIZE=1 TT_METAL_WATCHER_DISABLE_WAYPOINT=1 ./your_program
 TT_METAL_WATCHER=10 TT_METAL_WATCHER_DISABLE_NOC_SANITIZE=1 TT_METAL_WATCHER_DISABLE_WAYPOINT=1 TT_METAL_WATCHER_DISABLE_ASSERT=1 ./your_program